|ARK Jars Make Great Gifts.|

 “Do I look that bad?” remembering how I had gulped down some of the drink and filled it to the top again.
 It had been a hot day at the zoo.

 “No ma'am.”
 She smiled at me.
 “Sometimes this just happens.”

 It sure made my day and I still remember this simple act of random kindness.
-I don’t know who to thank – so I’ve done it to a stranger.You may be interested in my books: Kindergarten: Tattle-Tales, Tools, Tactics, Triumphs and Tasty Treats for Teachers and Parents and The Happy Mommy Handbook: The Ultimate How-to Guide on Keeping Your Toddlers and Preschoolers Busy, Out of Trouble and Motivated to Learn.
+I don’t know who to thank – so I’ve done it to a stranger.Need a gift for a teacher or parent?
+See Kindergarten: Tattle-Tales, Tools, Tactics, Triumphs and Tasty Treats for Teachers and Parents and to prepare your child for kindergarten: The Happy Mommy Handbook: The Ultimate How-to Guide on Keeping Your Toddlers and Preschoolers Busy, Out of Trouble and Motivated to Learn.
 Both are bestsellers and also available on Barnes & Noble and Kobo.
 The ebooks are only $3.99.